cacophony-wj/LeS/TROUBLESHOOTING.md

 You should be ready to continue as per the installation instructions in the README (back on your browser)

 ## Technical

+### I have a bug that's not in this list.

+Submit it to [Issues](https://github.com/cacophony-wj/LeS/issues).
+You might not know about the issues tab until just now.
+You might not want to create an account.
+You will probably want to talk about it on Discord.
+I might respond to you, I might not.
+I might tell you to submit it, I might just ignore you.
+If you're serious about me looking at a bug submit it.
+I'll at least give you a response.

 ### There's more than 255 ESPs!
 Will this thing even launch?